Task scale-in protection endpoint - Amazon Elastic Container Service

 ExpiresInMinutes

-If you set protectionEnabled to true, you can use the expiresInMinutes parameter to specify how long your task must be protected.
+The number of minutes the task is protected.
 You can specify a minimum of 1 minute to up to 2,880 minutes (48 hours).
 During this time period, your task will not be terminated by scale-in events from service Auto Scaling or deployments.
 After this time period lapses, the protectionEnabled parameter is set to false.

 If you don’t specify the time, then the task is automatically protected for 120 minutes (2 hours).